FeatherCoin/Feathercoin/doc/gitian-building.md

 ![](gitian-building/debian_install_5_configure_the_network.png)

-- Choose a root password and enter it twice (and remember it for later)
+- Choose a root password and enter it twice (remember it for later)

 ![](gitian-building/debian_install_6a_set_up_root_password.png)